An ATV or Side By Side’s lifespan is 15 to 20 years if you do proper maintenance.

 But my baseline is 800 miles a year when I’m looking to buy a used ATV.

-What matters more than hours or miles is how well the ATV was taken care of.
-Don’t let high miles keep you from an ATV that was properly maintained!
+What matters more than hours or miles is how well it was taken care of.
+Don’t let high miles keep you from a machine that was properly maintained!

 What’s A lot Of Miles For An ATV?

 Average miles per year = 800 miles.

 Max years for an ATV = 15 years.

 800 miles * 15 years = 12,000 miles

 I consider 12,000 miles a lot, especially if the ATV is under 15 years old.

 Why 15 years?
 The manufacturer stops making vital parts for ATVs after that point.
 An ATV can go forever if you can get the parts, but a lot is discontinued after 15 years, and no point in keeping it going if you can’t work on it.

 Would I buy an ATV with a lot of miles?
 Probably, it depends on how well it was taken care of.
 Let me explain.